Ohene Djan: Early years and education

-He was born on 29 January 1924 as one of the children of Mankrado Kwafo Kraba II and Aberewatia Juliana Yaa Amponsah Otoo alias Yaa Gyinae both from Aburi, Eastern Region.
+Ohene Djan was born on 29 January 1924 as one of the children of Mankrado Kwafo Kraba II and Aberewatia Juliana Yaa Amponsah Otoo alias Yaa Gyinae both from Aburi, Eastern Region.

 His education begun at the Aburi Presbyterian Primary School and Aburi Methodist Boarding School.
 He later continued to the Accra Academy where he obtained his secondary education, completing in 1943.